by Omar Sajjad

 Global Health student Omar Sajjad (’18) shared with us the following reflection on his field experience in Jordan with UC San Diego Global Seminars:

-Hundreds of thousands of refugees live in the capital city of Amman, where many live in cramped conditions and are unable to find regular employment.
-The children are especially affected, as they struggle to cope with their abrupt displacement, their limited access to education, and their new life as refugees.
-In essence, they have lost the opportunity to enjoy a carefree childhood.
+Hundreds of thousands of refugees live in the capital city of Amman, where many face cramped conditions and are unable to find regular employment.
+The children are especially affected; each day they struggle to cope with their abrupt displacement, their limited access to education, and their new life as refugees.
+In essence, many have lost the opportunity to enjoy a carefree childhood.

-After hearing these accounts and consulting Syrians living in San Diego, I decided to establish a Lego classroom at Al Amal with their approval.
-This classroom would serve as a means of fostering the children’s creativity and relaxing after a long day.
-I determined the details with the school principal over multiple phone calls.
-Before I left for Jordan, I organized a campus-wide Lego drive.
-The faculty and students of UCSD responded enthusiastically; when the time came, we headed off to Jordan with boxes containing over 6,000 Lego pieces.
+Upon talking to my friend and getting connected with the school principal, I decided to establish a Lego classroom at Al Amal with their approval.
+This classroom would serve as a means of fostering the children’s creativity and relaxing after long schooldays.
+I determined the details with the principal over multiple phone calls and organized a campus-wide Lego drive before leaving for Amman.
+The faculty and students of UCSD responded enthusiastically.
+When the time came, we headed off to Jordan with boxes containing over 6,000 Lego pieces.

-principal was there to welcome us.
-As we were shown around the school, we saw that it consisted of three rooms containing over 100 students.
+I arrived at the refugee school to find that it was being operated out of a modest house in a lower income residential area.
+As my classmates and I were shown around the school, we saw that it consisted of three rooms containing over 100 students.
 Along with a couple of my fellow students, I walked into one of the classrooms, where the children cheerfully greeted us in unison: “Assalaamu Alaikum!” (“Peace be onto you” in Arabic).
-And just like that, the ice was broken; we opened our boxes and began distributing the Legos.
+And just like that, the ice was broken; we opened and began distributing the Legos.
 That afternoon, several children eagerly ran up to me to show off their creations.
 They built houses, police stations, hospitals, and schools, as if building the Syria they wished to return to.

-supplies.
+Later, the principal told us the story of how she had established the school.
+Every day, she would see Jordanian students go to school with their new backpacks and school supplies.
 Conversely, the Syrian children in her majority-refugee neighborhood did not have a school to attend.
 They were limited in their education by where they lived, their refugee status, and their financial situation.
 The principal said she could not bear to see the children face these issues, so in September 2012 she established her own school.
 With no family members nearby, she runs the school herself and pays the other two teachers out of her own pocket.
 The principal spoke to me for an hour about her hopes for the students, her favorite memories as a principal, and her numerous daily responsibilities.
-She is one of the most strong-willed and inspiring people I have ever known.
+She is one of the most strong-willed and inspiring people I have ever met.